hidny/CuboidSimplePhaseNetSearch/README.md

-I currently have three conjectures that, (if true), would the search a lot easier.
+I currently have three conjectures that, (if true), would make the search a lot easier.

 I'm a bit embarrassed about the fact that I haven't proved any of these conjectures, but I completely believe them and